Loading...

 DASA 2026 – Seat Allotment Process

-2. Choice Filling and Locking: Candidates log in to the portal, fill their preferred institute-branch combinations, and lock choices before the deadline.
+• Choice Filling and Locking: Candidates log in to csab.nic.in, fill their preferred institute-branch combinations after successful document verification, and lock choices before the deadline.

-4. Seat Allotment Rounds: Multiple rounds of seat allotment are conducted.
-Candidates are allotted seats based on rank, category, preferences, and seat availability.
+• Seat Allotment Rounds: Two rounds of seat allotment are conducted.
+Candidates are allotted seats based on CRL rank, category, preferences, and seat availability.

-5. Acceptance and Reporting: Candidates who accept allotted seats must pay the admission fee and report to the allotted institute for document verification and final admission.
+• Acceptance and Reporting: Candidates who are allotted seats must exercise their willingness option (Freeze, Float, Slide, Surrender, or Withdraw) during online reporting and physically report to the allotted institute for document verification and final admission.

 CIWG Scheme – Children of Indian Workers in Gulf Countries

-The CIWG (Children of Indian Workers in Gulf) scheme is a special sub-category under DASA exclusively for children of Indian citizens working in Gulf Cooperation Council (GCC) countries.
+The CIWG (Children of Indian Workers in Gulf) scheme is a special sub-category under DASA for children of Indian citizens working or who have worked in a Gulf country till any date in 2026.

 CIWG 2026 – Key Features

-• Eligible Countries: UAE, Saudi Arabia, Qatar, Oman, Kuwait, Bahrain, and Iraq.
+• Eligible Countries: UAE, Saudi Arabia, Qatar, Oman, Kuwait, Bahrain, Iraq, and Iran

-• Parental Eligibility: At least one parent must be an Indian citizen employed in a Gulf country with valid employment visa, work permit, and residency proof.
+• Parental Eligibility: Either parent must be an Indian citizen working or who has worked in a Gulf country till any date in 2026, with valid employment visa and work permit.

 • Student Eligibility: Must have completed Class XI and XII entirely in a Gulf country.